FEDS: Serial Burglar Makes Bogus Calls To Divert Police Before Multiple NJ Drug Store Break-Ins

 Gynegrowski even tapped actual events when he told Hackensack police a female was purportedly being held captive in a basement after a kidnapping in Philadelphia, investigators said.
 Any attempt to rescue the victim would lead to her death, the caller told them.

-The description of the events apparently was taken from a news story about an actual kidnapping.
+The description of the events apparently was taken from a news story about an actual kidnapping, investigators said.

 Having secured enough proof, detectives in each jurisdiction got assistance from the Bergen County Prosecutor's Office in obtaining warrants.
 The task force was closing in when Gynegrowski surrendered to police in Cresskill on Dec.
 27.